nosilver4u/easy-image-optimizer/readme.txt

 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/easy-image-optimizer/

+= 2.5.2 =
+* fixed: lazy load threshold missing from minified code

 = 2.5.1 =
-* change: added setting to enable adding of missing width/height dimensions, disabled by default
+* change: added setting to enable adding of missing width/height dimensions
 * fixed: warning from plugins using core wp_lazy_load filter without second parameter/argument

 = 2.5.0 =